psychemedia/pentrich-uprising/histories/20_huddersfield_unsettled.md

 # Huddersfield Unsettled

 March, 1812.
-The discontent that had been manifest in and around Nottinghamshire and Derbyshre has started to spread north.
+The discontent that had been manifest in and around Nottinghamshire and Derbyshire has started to spread north.
 There have been attacks on the mills around Leeds, and at the Yorkshire Lent Assizes at York ..
 TO DO

 Hon.
 Baron Thompson and Sir Simon Le Blanc, Knt., Justice of His Majesty's Court of King's Bench